 by Brooke Hickcox

 I had no idea about the war on drugs, the Ice epidemic that was about to flush our islands.
 I was just a silly little girl, stealing my brother’s GI Joes.
 I was the LT’s daughter.
 That’s what his Los Angeles team called him.
 LT.
-Every roadblock there were officers I had never seen before singing my dad’s praise.
+At every roadblock, there were officers I had never seen before singing my dad’s praise.
 “Smiley!
 How’s it?” they’d yell from the road as we drove home from our morning Saturday surf session.
 My dad is extremely quiet but apparently smiles a lot.
-We couldn’t go out for family dinners in town, run to the store, the post office, the library or the credit union without someone coming up to shake his hand, say hello, or be respectful.
+We couldn’t go out for family dinners in town, or run to the store, the post office, the library, or the credit union without someone coming up to shake his hand, say hello, or be respectful.

 I wasn’t allowed to take certain classes in school because my dad had previously arrested the teacher.
 I wasn’t allowed to give out our home number and it has never been listed in the local phone book.
 I often had to keep my last name quiet when going to certain sleepovers.
 I was only allowed to have friends over to my house about once every two years.
 Which was fine, most of my friends were scared of my dad, because he’s so big and quiet.
 Chances are my dad or one of my uncles arrested their dad or one of their uncles at some point.